The Costs of Outdated Web Design

 A strong, effective website design establishes trust with your audience.
-Intuitive navigation and well-organized information show that a business has a clear understanding of their users.
-On the flip side, a lack of important information, typos, and mistakes demonstrates a lack of credibility.
+Intuitive navigation and well-organized information show that a business has a clear understanding of its users.
+On the flip side, a lack of important information, typos, and mistakes demonstrate a lack of credibility.

 A polished, cohesive visual aesthetic is your first impression, which you only get to make once.
 Using a contemporary visual design, with well-thought-out colors, images, and branding will establish a sense of trust and confidence in your users immediately.

 Cider Riot, a Portland-built cidery, has an excellent visual handshake through their homepage design.
 It’s clean, their story and product are summed up in one line, and the hero image is of their product itself.
 In short, their home page reflects who they are.
 Oh and their cider is delicious.